 - People with a sensitivity to metals including lead, nickel, copper, zinc, or iron may not be candidates for implants either, as often these metals are alloyed with titanium in the implants.

-The good news is that with so many options and alternatives including bone grafting, almost anyone who is able to have routine dental work is a good candidate for implants.
+So, in general, dental implants can be considered very safe.
+The good news is that with so many options and alternatives including bone grafting and zygomatic implants, almost anyone who is able to have routine dental work is a good candidate for implants.

 It’s important to understand that while any dangers associated with dental implants are rare and minimal, there is still some risk because a complex surgery is being performed.
 Potential risks include: